-“Thank you,” I smiled with composure, but I could see why flattery got some people places.
+“Thank you,” I smiled with composure, but I could see why flattery got people places.

 In the end, I called one of my ex-boyfriends and recounted my experience.
 I said, “A., I don’t get the big deal.
-Do guys really expect decent-looking women to be dumb or fake?”
+Do guys really expect decent-looking women to lack depth?”

 “The big deal is,” he said, “you are your own archetype.”

-At this point, I must acknowledge that blogging can be one long masturbation session in which no one stops you from tooting — no, trumpeting — your own (giant-ass fog-) horn.
+At this point, I must acknowledge that blogging can be one long masturbation session in which no one stops you from tooting — no, trumpeting — your own giant foghorn.
 I’m almost done tooting.
 When I’m withered and on the verge of dementia, at least I’ll have a catalogue of my feeble claims to “fame.”